 Strong downslope windstorms in the lee of mountain ranges extend a finite distance away from the base.
 In general, the smaller the phenomenon’s length-scale, the shorter the timescale before forecasts lose their predictive skill (Lorenz 1969).
-This asymptopic “predictability horizon” (Palmer 2005) is an intermittent property of chaotic atmospheric flow (Palmer et al 2014).
+This asymptopic “predictability horizon” (Palmer 2005) is an intermittent property of chaotic atmospheric flow (Palmer et al. 2014).
 Hence, in NWP simulations of downslope windstorms, the sensitivity of damaging winds to initial conditions and model error may preclude suitable warning times.
 Reinecke and Durran (2009) found windstorms in the Owens Valley downstream of the Sierra Mountains to lose predictability after 12-h lead times.
 In light of this, the Wasatch windstorm of 1 December 2011 appeared anomalously predictable: was this an attribute of this particular atmospheric regime (a temporary reprieve from a prohibitive predictability horizon), or the result of fortuitous deterministic NWP simulations?